giantswarm/nomi/docs/Documentation.md

 The JSON output follows the next format:

 - Start: contains all timestamps and calculated delays of the start operation for each unit.
-- Start: contains all timestamps and calculated delays of the start operation for each unit.
+- Stop: contains all timestamps and calculated delays of the stop operation for each unit.
 - EventLog: prints the benchmark instructions that have been launched.
 - MachineStates: contains all the data points with the CPU usage for systemd and fleet daemons for each one of the nodes in the fleet cluster.